biocompibens/SME/README.md

 ## ImageJ Plugin instructions:

-Prerequisites:
+Prerequisites and installation:

-1. Make sure Java SDK 1.8 or higher is installed on your system (link to download and install - http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+1. Make sure Java SDK 1.8 or higher is installed on your system (or download and install it from http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-Please note that you will need to uninstall java 1.7 before installation of java 1.8.
-Once installed, imageJ/Fiji will automatically detect java 1.8 and use it as default.
+Please note that you will need to uninstall Java 1.7 before installing Java 1.8.
+Once done, ImageJ/Fiji will automatically detect Java 1.8 and use it as default.

-Steps:

-1. Download and place plugin 'SME_PROJECTION_ENS.jar' in the 'plugins' folder of Fiji/ImageJ
+2. Download and place plugin 'SME_stacking.jar' in the 'plugins' folder of Fiji/ImageJ

+Usage in simple mode (default):

+1. Open an image stack

+2. In the "plugins>SME Stacking" submenu press "Process stack".
+If the stack is single channel, it will be processed directly.
+If the stack is multi channel, you will be asked to specify the reference channel from which the manifold is computed before extraction in all channels.

+Usage in advanced mode (in case you are interested in monitoring the algorithm step by step):

-2. Open an image stack
+1. Open an image stack

-3. The plugin menu (plugin) Access the plugin in simple or advanced mode from Plugins tab on Fiji/ImageJ

-For simple version, select in case of multi-channel image, the channel to create reference manifold from and then to which channels to apply.

-In case of advanced version, the user can execute the algorithm step-wise (Step 1-SML, Step2- Kmeans and Step 3- energy optimization) or all at once using the batch mode.
-All intermediate results and even the energy and PSI plots are generated as separate images.
+2. In the "plugins>SME Stacking" submenu press "Advanced mode".

+3. The advanced mode offers an interface to see each step of the algorithm operating separately.
+This mode is of no interest for most users.

 ## MatlaB Toolbox instructions:

-1. Please download the SME_toolbox.rar and unzip the folder.
+1. Please download SME_stacking.rar and unzip the folder.

 2. Run the SME_demo.m